 At Mount Waverley Secondary College, we continued to support our students by delivering high quality programs, services, and facilities that meets the needs of our students' learning, engagement, and wellbeing.
-A very broad curriculum continues to be offered at the college and all programs are well resourced.
+A very broad curriculum continues to be offered at the college, and all programs are well resourced.

 All funds received from the Department of Education, or raised by the college, have been expended, or committed to subsequent years.
 Equity funding was used to support students with laptops, books, uniform, and additional teacher support.
 Tutor Learning Initiative funding and MYLNS funding were fully utilised with the employment of tutors to support identified students.
-2023 saw an increase in revenue generated via our International Student Program and an increase in revenue generated via facility hire.
-There was a decrease in locally raised funds which includes parent contributions.
-There were large payments made to the VSBA for the college contributions to the STEAM Centre and Sports facilities upgrades.
-Updating our facilities, particularly our

-Senior Campus, has been a strong focus.
+2024 saw an increase in revenue generated via our International Student Program.
+There was a decrease in locally raised funds which includes parent curriculum contributions.

-In 2023 several building projects were completed across the college, including the refurbishment of the Unicorn Theatre, an upgrade to a food technology classroom and the construction of the tennis courts and a STEAM Centre on the Senior Campus.
+Updating our facilities, particularly our Senior Campus, has been a strong focus.
+In 2024 several building projects were completed across the college, including the refurbishment of some A Block rooms to create a Student Wellbeing Hub, the construction of an outdoor classroom funded with a grant from the Community Bank Pinewood and parent contributions to our building fund, the completion of the tennis courts project and the STEAM Centre on the Senior Campus.
 Work was also finalised on a complete upgrade of the Junior Campus oval to an artificial turf track.
+Solar panels were also installed on both campuses.

-Further funds have been committed to ensure quality upgrades of our facilities and the implementation of new facility projects.
-Our focus is to ensure we remain a state-of-the-art educational institution and the school of first choice in the local community.
+Further funds have been committed to ensure quality upgrades of our facilities and the implementation of new facility projects such as constructing a covered outdoor learning area on the Junior Campus.
+Our focus is to ensure we remain a state-of-the-art educational institution and first school of choice in the local community.